FJ-Rodriguez-Lozano/HoneySeg/README.md

 # HoneySeg
-A linux desktop application that performs honey segmentation on photographs of honeycombs.
+HoneySeg is a open-source python-based desktop application that performs honey segmentation on photographs of honeycombs designed for researchers and beekeepers.